-With the Bank Holiday weekend ahead and a forecast of sunshine (yes, actual sunshine!), we’ve no doubt that half of the UK are planning to rustle up a good BBQ this weekend.
+With summer finally here and some decent weather at last, we’ve no doubt that half of the UK are planning to rustle up a good BBQ this weekend.
 However, after a few white wines or cold beers, which have already upped your calorie intake (sorry guys!), it’s often not long before you’re face down in ALL the carbs.
 So, we’ve put together our top tips and healthy BBQ ideas so that you can enjoy your favourite foods this Summer AND stay on track!

 Don’t go crazy on the carbs